Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Introduction

 \subsection{Contributions}

 In this paper, we fully exploit the piecewise linear structure of ReLU networks in order to tighten convex relaxations for robustness certification.
-A condensed summary of our main contributions is as follows: \begin{enumerate} \item We prove that partitioning is theoretically guaranteed to tighten both the LP and the SDP relaxation. \item For the LP relaxation, we show that a methodically designed finite partition attains zero relaxation error.
-We then use the structure of this motivating partition to derive a computationally efficient two-part partitioning scheme that minimizes worst-case relaxation error.
-Unlike prior works, this optimal partition is not axis-aligned in general. \item We prove that computing the two-part partition that minimizes the actual LP relaxation error is NP-hard, in turn theoretically justifying our approach of minimizing the worst-case relaxation error. \item For the SDP relaxation, we develop a geometrically interpretable measure for how far the solution is from being rank-1.
-We then show that the partition along a given direction that minimizes this rank-1 gap is indeed given by a uniform grid.
-Finally, for the specialized case of a two-part partition, we derive the partitioning axis that minimizes the worst-case relaxation error. \end{enumerate} This paper is a major extension of the conference paper \citet{anderson2020tightened}.
-Notably, all of the SDP results of this paper, as well as the third and fourth major theoretical contributions from above, are new additions.
-Furthermore, two new experiments have been added.
-The contributions of this paper culminate into two theoretically justified partition-based convex relaxations for ReLU robustness certification.
-Our experiments demonstrate that the proposed approaches are effective and efficient, and from these results we develop general guidance for which network size and structure regimes the LP, partitioned LP, SDP, and partitioned SDP are best applied.
+A condensed summary of our main contributions is as follows: \begin{enumerate} \item For the LP relaxation, we show that a methodically designed finite partition of the input set allows one to attain zero relaxation error.
+We then use the structure of this motivating partition to derive a closed-form branching scheme that minimizes worst-case relaxation error for single-hidden layer networks.
+This novel branching scheme makes theoretically principled strides towards optimal LP branching.
+We show how to extend our branching scheme into a multi-layer branching heuristic, applicable to deep neural networks. \item We prove that computing the branching neuron that minimizes the actual LP relaxation error is NP-hard, in turn theoretically justifying our approach of minimizing the worst-case relaxation error. \item For the SDP relaxation, we develop a geometrically interpretable measure for how far the solution is from being rank-1.
+We then show in the single-hidden layer case that, when branching along a given coordinate, this rank-1 gap is minimized by a uniform grid.
+Finally, we derive the branching coordinate that minimizes the worst-case relaxation error. \item We embed our branching schemes into a branch-and-bound framework, and empirically validate the effectiveness of our approaches on the MNIST, CIFAR-10, and Wisconsin breast cancer diagnosis benchmarks.
+We experimentally show on these datasets that our LP branching scheme outperforms the state-of-the-art filtered smart branching, the branching heuristic used in $\alpha,\beta$-CROWN to win the 2021, 2022, and 2023 VNN certification competitions.
+Our SDP branching scheme is found to yield even higher certified percentages.
+We also run experiments on large-scale deep neural network certification problems involving multiple layers with complex structures, and we find that our method yields performance comparable to that of these state-of-the-art methods.
+Overall, our experiments suggest that our theoretically principled single-hidden layer methods outperform the current methods on moderately-sized problems, and our heuristic extensions to deep networks achieve comparable performance on large-scale problems. \end{enumerate} This paper is a major extension of the conference paper \citet{anderson2020tightened}.
+Notably, the NP-hardness result, all of the SDP results, and all of the experiments of this paper (the second, third, and fourth major contributions listed above) are new additions.
+The contributions of this paper culminate into two theoretically principled branching-based convex relaxations for ReLU robustness certification.
+Our experiments demonstrate that the proposed approaches are effective and efficient, and from these results we develop general guidance for which network size and structure regimes the LP, branched LP, SDP, and branched SDP are best applied.